MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/commit-to-modernization-plan.md

 ## Modernization effort

-This section of the Cloud Adoption Framework teaches readers how to maximize the return from each phase required to modernize.
+Maximize your return from each phase required to modernize.
 The actions required to migrate workloads generally fall into three phases for each workload:

 - **Assess workloads:** Assess each batch of workloads(epics) to evaluate cost, architecture, and deployment tooling.
 - **Deploy workloads:** Replicate functionality in the cloud using IaaS, PaaS, cloud-native, or other modernization solutions.